Dropkick Murphys: Hiatus of Al Barr and independent years (2022–present)

-For the People (2024–present)

 On September 19, 2024, the band released a new single titled "Sirens", their first original song to be released as a single since "Good As Gold" in December 2021.
 "Stand with Us", a new song, was performed for the first time on January 29, 2025, in Amsterdam.
 On February 17, 2025, the band announced the seventeen date Summer of Discontent U.S. tour with co-headliner Bad Religion and opening band the Mainliners.
 The tour will run from July 2025 to August 2025.
-On March 17, 2025, the band's founding singer Mike McColgan and his band the Bomb Squad, performed Do or Die in its entirety at a special St. Patrick's Day performance in Long Beach, CA. On March 9, 2025 in South Carolina, a new song titled "Chesterfields & Aftershave" was performed for the first time.
+On March 17, 2025, the band's founding singer Mike McColgan and his band the Bomb Squad, performed Do or Die in its entirety at a special St. Patrick's Day performance in Long Beach, CA. On March 9, 2025, in South Carolina, a new song titled "Chesterfields & Aftershave" was performed for the first time.
 On March 15, 2025, the band performed another new song, "The Big Man" (which is about Pennywise guitarist Fletcher Dragge), during a benefit show in Boston.

 Throughout the final week of May 2025, the band started dropping teaser videos on their social media pages with the hashtag #FORTHEPEOPLE.
-The teasers were setting up for the announcement of the band's thirteenth studio, For the People, and its first single, "Who'll Stand with Us?" which were announced on June 3, 2025.
-The album was released July 4, 2025 on streaming platforms and will be released with five bonus tracks on October 10, 2025 on CD and LP.
-The album features appearances by Al Barr (who is currently on hiatus from the band), Billy Bragg, The Scratch and The Mary Wallopers.
+The teasers were setting up for the announcement of the band's thirteenth studio album, For the People, and its first single, "Who'll Stand with Us?" which were announced on June 3, 2025.
+The album was released July 4, 2025, on streaming platforms and will be released with five bonus tracks on October 10, 2025, on CD and LP.
+The album features appearances by Al Barr, Billy Bragg, The Scratch and The Mary Wallopers.
 On July 12, 2025, the band promoted the album's release with a free two hour show in Quincy, MA.
 10,000 fans turned out according to the media director of the city and the band's spokesperson.
 "Chesterfields and Aftershave" was released as the third single from For the People.
-The song, which is about Ken Casey's memories of his grandfather, was released on September 7, 2025, Grandparent's Day.
+The song, which is about Ken Casey's memories of his grandfather, was released on September 7, 2025 – also known as Grandparent's Day in the US.

+On February 1, 2026, the band performed a short three set at the New England Patriots Super Bowl LX send-off rally at Gillette Stadium.
+They changed the lyrics to "The Boys Are Back" to "The Pats Are Back" and "I'm Shipping Up to Boston" to "I'm Shipping Up to Cali", as the Super Bowl is being held in San Francisco, CA. They also performed "Out of Our Heads".
+On February 9, 2026, the band, along with other artists, announced that they were parting ways with the Wasserman talent agency after the company's founder, Casey Wasserman, was named in the Epstein files.
+“It saddens us to part ways with [our agents], but the namesake of the agency is in the Epstein files so…we GONE,” the band wrote in a statement posted on Instagram.